 If bunions are your issue, then go for the wide size to accommodate the ‘curves’.
 Look for a shoe with an adjustable back strap so you can secure the heel.

-These are stylishly simple with a patent cap toe & heel, rubber soles and stretch upper fabric.
+These are stylishly simple with a patent cap toe, slingback heel, and foam cushion footbed.
 Great traveling shoes!

 Still struggling?
 Let’s talk!
 Sign up here for a complimentary 30-minute phone consult.
 We’ll chat about your feet, your body, your closet, your clothing, your budget and whatever else comes up!
 I look forward to ‘meeting’ you on the phone!